 Hyke & Byke Zion 2P Two Person Lightweight Tent and Footprint

 Hyke & Bike is an outdoor brand based in the US, there is a lot of information about them on their website which makes them easier to trust.
 They are also involved in charity and microloans and seem to have an ethic corporate profile.

 The Zion is a pretty standard freestanding two persons tent, based on a single pole.
 It comes with a footprint, inner walls completely made out of mesh fabric and a waterproofness rate of 3000mm.
 The stakes’ quality looks higher than the standards for this price tag, there’s also a stake presser included.

 This tent is huge!
-With a width of 142cm and a top height of almost 110cm this lightweight backpacking tent makes sure you won’t feel like a sardine.
+With a flor of 110 x 60 inches and a top height of 45 inches this lightweight backpacking tent makes sure you won’t feel like a sardine.
 IF that’s still not enough they also make a 3-person version, and even a 4-person family tent.

 The Morrison 2 was awarded “2011 & 2012 Backpacker Magazine Gear Guide – KILLER DEAL!” and “2011 Outside Magazine – KILLER VALUE!”, which should say something about the tent’s quality.